Alice in Wonderland (1949 film): Plot

 The Rabbit sees three of the Queen's gardeners painting white roses red to cover up their mistake of planting the wrong coloured rose tree.
 The gardeners plead with the Rabbit not to tell the Queen, saying that he was once in their position.
 The Rabbit smugly responds that, unlike them, he was clever enough to rise through the ranks and gain favour with the Queen.
 The King and Queen of Hearts arrive at the croquet court with their entourage.
 The Rabbit tells the Queen what the gardeners did and they are sent away to be beheaded.
 The Queen asks Alice to play croquet and then offers her a tart, but finds they are gone.
 The Rabbit accuses Alice of the crime and the Queen is ready to have her head chopped off, but the King says she needs a trial.
 In the meantime, the Queen orders Alice to be taken to prison by the Gryphon, who introduces her to the Mock Turtle.
 Alice is then summoned to her trial, in which absurd and nonsensical evidence is presented.
 Finally, Alice herself reads out the charge, which states that the Knave of Hearts stole the tarts.
 He acknowledges the truth of that, but says she is the Knave while he is Alice.
 The courtroom erupts in chaos as the Queen orders Alice's execution.
-When Alice shouts angrily that they are nothing but a pack of cards, the whole deck flies up and attacks her.
+When Alice screams angrily that they are nothing but a pack of cards, the whole deck flies up and attacks her.

 Awakening in the boat, Alice Liddell finds that Charles Dodgson is finishing his story.
 She insists that everything that happened was real, and then looks over to find the White Rabbit standing on the bank, apparently confirming this.
 Alice happily follows Dodgson and her sisters home.